-2,520 signatures toward our 30,000 Goal
+2,579 signatures toward our 30,000 Goal

 Sponsor: Alzheimer's Association

-Today there are more than 5 million Americans living with Alzheimer's, and every 65 seconds someone develops Alzheimer's disease.
+The Alzheimer's Association estimates that 5.8 million people of all ages have Alzheimer's disease in the United States, an it is projected to increase to 13.8 million people by 2050.
 Unless we move quickly to address this crisis and find better treatments for those who have it, Alzheimer's will increasingly overwhelm our health care system1.

-Please urge your members of Congress to include a $350 million increase for Alzheimer's and dementia research at the National Institutes of Health (NIH) in the government's Fiscal Year 2020 budget.
+Please urge your members of Congress to include a $289 million increase for Alzheimer's and dementia research at the National Institutes of Health (NIH) in the government's Fiscal Year 2022 budget.

 These funds will support additional research into developing innovative treatments and diagnostics that can help delay the onset of symptoms and ultimately cure Alzheimer's.

-Please urge your members of Congress to act now!
+Sign the petition below and urge your members of Congress to act now!

 This request is consistent with the Alzheimer's Bypass Budget issued by the National Institutes of Health (NIH).
 These funds will support additional research into developing innovative treatments and diagnostics that can help delay the onset of symptoms and ultimately cure Alzheimer's.
 It is critical to provide sufficient resources to implement a smart and strategic National Alzheimer's Plan.
 Without a continued substantial investment, our commitment to end Alzheimer's disease is simply an empty promise.